 The best way to avoid odor is to remove them outside as fast as possible.
 If you have installed a vent over your stove, use it!
-Otherwise, AC or air filter can eliminate greasy cooking smells from the air.
+Otherwise, AC or air filters can eliminate greasy cooking smells from the air.
 Opening windows will also help, especially if you can set up a fan pointing out the window, to push odors outside.

 Clean the splatters on the stove and countertop, and wash all greasy cooking pans as fast as possible.
 There is nothing worse than waking up to a pan full of stinking oil sitting on the stove.

-Pleasing smelling whole spices like cinnamon sticks, cloves and citrus peels can be simmered in some water on the stove for an all-natural air freshener that masks any lingering cooking odors.
+Pleasing smelling whole spices like cinnamon sticks, cloves, and citrus peels can be simmered in some water on the stove for an all-natural air freshener that masks any lingering cooking odors.

 To remove stubborn odors, leave a small bowl on the counter filled with white vinegar, baking soda before you go to bed.
 Any of the three will naturally dissipate any remaining cooking smells by morning.

 Are you in search of professional odor removal?
 Then you are at the right place.
-Call My Cleaner and talk with our experts, they can guide you with the beneficial tips and help you with cleaning services.
+Call My Cleaner and talk with our experts, they can guide you with beneficial tips and help you with cleaning services.

-Call us (239) 333-5655 and get your free quote.
+Call us at (239) 333-5655 and get your free quote.